A group from a map and orbit equivalence: A class of piecewise homeomorphisms on

-If the presentation $P$ of the surface group $G$ is geometric and has some relations with odd length then the constructions in \cite{Los} apply but not those in \cite{B} and \cite{BS}.
-For these presentations, some conditions similar but different to (E+) and (E-) are satisfied.
-When the presentation $P$ has some relations of length 3, a condition weaker than (SE) is satisfied (see Lemma 5.2 in \cite{Los}).
-In all these cases the condition (CS) is satisfied and a condition similar to (EC) is satisfied fo some integers $k$.
-The condition (EC) is crutial in this paper and is not satisfied by all possible maps constructed via the general Bowen-Series-like strategy as in \cite{AJLM2}.
+If a presentation $P$ of a surface group $G$ is geometric and has some relations with odd length then the constructions in \cite{Los} and \cite{AJLM2} apply but not those in \cite{B} and \cite{BS}.
+For these presentations, some conditions similar but different from $\rm(E+)$ and $\rm(E-)$ are satisfied.
+When the presentation $P$ has some relations of length 3, a condition weaker than $\rm(SE)$ is satisfied (see Lemma 5.2 in \cite{Los}).
+In all these cases a condition $\rm (CS\textrm{-}\lambda)$ is satisfied, for particular $\lambda$, and a condition similar to $\rm (EC)$ is satisfied for some integers $k$.
+The condition $\rm (EC)$ is crucial in this paper and is not satisfied by all possible maps constructed via the general Bowen-Series-Like strategy as in \cite{AJLM2}.
 In particular it is not satisfied by the original map in \cite{BS}.
-The set of conditions considered in this paper is thus non optimal to obtain a complete answer to our general question. \end{Rm}
+The set of conditions considered in this paper is thus non-optimal to obtain a complete answer to our general question. \end{Rm}